The employer’s guide to Georgia workers’ comp insurance

-In Georgia, an employer that doesn’t carry workers’ comp is guilty of a misdemeanor.
-This could mean both financial penalties and legal trouble:
+An employer that doesn’t carry workers’ comp is guilty of a misdemeanor.
+This could mean both financial penalties and legal trouble, such as:

-- In addition, the State Board of Workers’ Compensation may require you to pay attorney’s fees, civil penalties, and an additional 10% in compensation for the injured worker.
+- Paying attorney’s fees, civil penalties, and an additional 10% in compensation for the injured worker

 I’m a business owner in Georgia.
 Do I need to purchase workers’ comp for myself?